 This tire also comes with 3D zigzag sipes with cross-designed chamfers that improves tread block rigidity while improving traction.
 And while the Hankook Optimo H426 rides more comfortably, it’s hard to argue with the Sumitomo’s price at $69 each.
 If all you need is a good set of tires with longer wear and a lower price, you can’t go wrong with the Sumitomo HTR Enhance LX2.

+Are you looking for affordable Mini Cooper tires that are designed to deliver a comfortable, quiet, and enjoyable ride?
 The Kumho Ecsta PA31 is a wildcard choice in the cheap tire category.
 For starters, this is a high-performance all-season tire created for spirited driving.
 If your Mini Cooper is equipped with larger 17 or 18-inch alloy wheels, the Kumho Ecsta PA31 is a solid and budget-oriented choice.

 How much?
 A brand new set of four 15-inch Kumho Ecsta PA31 tires will only cost less than $300, which amounts to roughly $74 each.
 And if you think you’re paying too less to expect marginal results, you’re sorely mistaken.
 We admit this tire is not meant for precise high-speed cornering, but it fulfills the role of high-performance driving quite well.